KDE/digikam-doc/getting_started/installation.rst

 Minimum System Requirements
 ---------------------------

-- **Operating System**: 64-bit Windows 10 or newer, Apple macOS 64-bit based on Intel or Apple Silicon (M1-M4), 64-bit Linux.
+- **Operating System**: 64-bit Windows 10 or newer, Apple macOS 64-bit based on Intel or Apple Silicon (M1 or later), or 64-bit Linux.
 See details below.

-- **CPU**: x86 Intel or AMD; at least one 2 GHz core for standard photo processing, 4 cores for large photo or panorama processing, 8 cores for deep-learning capabilities such as face detection and image quality sorting.
+- **CPU**: x86 Intel, AMD, or Arm; at least one 2 GHz core for standard photo processing, 4 cores for large photo or panorama processing, 8 cores for deep-learning capabilities such as face detection, image quality sorting, and auto-tags.
 See details below.

 - **GPU**: OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.